Why hiring a licensed contractor in Louisiana may actually harm homeowners more than help.

 image

-By Murray Wennerlund published 9-4-2022 updated 10-18-2022
+By Murray Wennerlund published 9-4-2022 updated 11-18-2024

 Your state and local municipality advise you to protect yourself and hire only licensed contractors to work on your home.
-Some municipalities will not provide you with permits unless you do have a state licensed contractor to sign or pull the permit.
-Your state and local agencies may actually give you the impression that they are the agents tasked to enforce state statutes, civil and criminal laws related to the licensing requirements.
+Some municipalities will not provide you with permits unless you have a state-licensed contractor to sign or pull the permit.
+Your state and local agencies may give you the impression that they are the agents tasked to enforce state statutes, civil and criminal laws related to the licensing requirements.
 You might even be under the impression you will be protected by your state agency responsible for the punishment of any violation of state statutes related to contractor fraud and misrepresentation.

-Let's call out a few of the classic issues homeowners have with contractors and how the licensing board might classify the issue.
+Let's call out a few of the classic issues homeowners have with contractors and how the licensing board might classify the issue:

-1. Shoddy workmanship; civil issue.
+• Shoddy workmanship: civil issue.

 From LSLBC Compliance, Enforcement Division, Louisiana State Licensing Board for Contractors.